-The MIAD Holiday Sale coincides with the Historic Third Ward Association's Christmas in the Ward, which includes the Ward's lighting of a huge Christmas tree, horse-drawn carriage rides, Santa's appearance in an outdoor Gingerbread House, fireworks and other entertainment.
+In 2020 the sale dates and times are yet to be finalized but it always coincides with Milwaukee's Christmas in the Ward event, which, while not yet scheduled, usually occurs the first Friday in December (4/12 this year).
+The Christmas in the Ward event includes the lighting of a huge Christmas tree, horse-drawn carriage rides.
+Santa's appearance in an outdoor Gingerbread House, fireworks and other entertainment.
 This is an ideal time to visit your student and the campus.
-Christmas in the Ward 2019 is Friday, December 6 at 5:30 - 8:30 p.m.
-The events happen across the street from MIAD in Catalano Square.
-More information is available at historicthirdward.org/experience/events/christmas-in-the-ward.
+Christmas in the Ward 20209 is tentatively scheduled for Friday, December 4 at 5:30 - 8:30 p.m.
+The event happens across the street from MIAD in Catalano Square.
+More information available at:

+historicthirdward.org/experience/events/chri stmas-in-the-ward.